BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/dumpvars.md

 permissions: ~
 ---

-Dump a list of all set variables and their values to the standard output
+Dump a list of all set variables and their values to the standard output.